terskayl/hugo-mock-landing-page-domain-name/USER-STORIES.md

 10. As a user, I want offline access to my projects with automatic syncing when reconnected to the internet, so I can work without an internet connection and avoid losing progress.
 11. As a creative, I want the ability to share a read-only version of my project timeline with clients or collaborators through a public link or PDF export, so they can track progress without editing access.
 12. As an artist, I want a quick search feature with keyword filtering and sorting options, so I can find specific projects or tasks instantly without scrolling through long lists.
+13. As a digital artist, I want the ability to sync my projects across multiple devices in real-time, so I can work seamlessly from different locations without version conflicts.
+14. As a user, I want a customizable interface with layout and color scheme options, so I can personalize the workspace to fit my preferences and reduce distractions.
+15. As a creative professional, I want to set deadlines for my projects, so I can stay on schedule and meet my goals.